Skip to content

 Prevention: Measure with EXPLAIN before and after indexing.
 Only add indexes that reduce query time by 50%+ or are fundamental (team_id).

-Exercise 1: Draft Your Own ERD
+Exercise 1: Create Your Own Database Diagram

-Goal: Practice database design
+Goal: Practice database design visualization

 Goal: Think about future features